Dudemanguy/vmn/options.md

   Jump to the last item in the menu.

 ``move-backward=<key>``\
-  Move up in the directory and destroy the rightmost menu (only valid in `file-path` view).
+  Move back a menu and destroy the rightmost menu (not valid in *song-only* view).

 ``move-down=<key>``\
   Move down one item in the menu.

 ``move-forward=<key>``\
-  Move down in the directory and into a new menu (only valid in `file-path` view).
+  Move forward into a new menu (not valid in *song-only* view).

 ``move-up=<key>``\
   Move up one item in the menu.